In this Flowkey review, I share my experience using the platform and the Flowkey app for 6 months. Here is what I learned!

 Pros

-• It has a huge song library suited to everyone’s taste and learning choices.
+- It has a vast song library suited to everyone’s taste and learning choices.

-• It allows you to customize your piano lessons so you can learn at your own pace.
+- It allows you to customize your piano lessons to learn at your own pace.

-• Flowkey provides guidance to beginners to help them learn better.
+- Flowkey guides beginners to help them learn better.

 Cons